FabianaCampanari/NerdFlix/README.md

 ### <p align="center">  A Collection of The Best YouTube Channels for Nerds. </p>

+This project is your ultimate geek-out destination, featuring a curated list of the coolest YouTube channels for nerds.

  #### <p align="center"> ***< made with vibe, frequency & joy />*** 🪬</p>